What is Toxic Shock Syndrome?

 What causes toxic shock syndrome?

-Toxic shock syndrome (TTS) happens when you’re infected with bacteria that release harmful toxins into your body.
+Toxic shock syndrome (TSS) happens when you’re infected with bacteria that release harmful toxins into your body.
 It’s most commonly caused by the bacteria Staphylococcus aureus and Streptococcus pyogenes, and can also be caused by another bacteria called Clostridium sordellii.

 These bacteria live on our skin, under our armpits, in the vagina, and in our mouths and noses, and when they stay at surface level, they don’t cause us any harm.
 However, they sometimes work their way deeper into the body through the bloodstream - and this is when they can release toxins that are potentially life-threatening.

 Toxic shock syndrome gained a lot of publicity in the late 1970s and early 1980s after the deaths of several young women.
 It turned out that these women were all menstruating and had been using super-absorbent tampons when they died.

 Toxic shock syndrome from tampons is caused by a specific strain of the Staphylococcus aureus bacteria.
 Although toxic shock syndrome with tampons is the most well-known way of contracting the condition, it’s important to note that it’s not caused by tampons directly.
 You can still get toxic shock syndrome when using pads or menstrual cups - and toxic shock syndrome doesn’t only affect menstruating women.
 In fact, anyone can get toxic shock syndrome.

 Some of the other toxic shock syndrome causes include:

 - Cuts, burns, boils, or insect bites on your skin